 Finally, robust data security is becoming increasingly complex to implement.
 Between setting up access controls, logging audits, and enforcing other security policies, SecOps teams have to manage a lot, especially as data volumes increase.

-Fortunately, cloud-native tools, like those offered by AWS, alleviate these modern data challenges and make Big Data capabilities attainable for businesses of all sizes.
+Fortunately, cloud-native tools, like those offered by AWS, alleviate these modern data challenges.
+That makes Big Data capabilities attainable for businesses of all sizes.

 Solving Data & Analytics Problems with AWS

 With cloud-native Big Data tools, organizations can create significant value.
 They can implement real-time monitoring, create tailored customer experiences, deploy predictive analytics, and much more.
-AWS offers tools that are specifically designed to address the challenges described above and help IT leaders get as much as possible out of their data.
+AWS offers tools that are specifically designed to address the challenges described above.

 AWS offers a suite of artificial intelligence, machine learning, and business intelligence (BI) applications so that businesses can unleash the full potential of their data.